 Bone density is affected by aging and when you exercise you can prolong the onset of osteoporosis.
-Along with bone strength, overall joint flexibility is empowered through movement which, in turn, helps circulation.
+Along with bone strength, overall joint flexibility is empowered through a movement which, in turn, helps circulation.
 It gets harder and harder to stay flexible and keep up with your friends and family as you get older so regular exercise stimulates your bodies and keeps you strong and agile.

 Exercise keeps you happy.

 Exercise gives you endorphins which stimulate positive moods and thinking.
-Participating in exercise like jogging, biking, or group classes also leads to social relationships which are key to overall fulfillment.
+Participating in exercises like jogging, biking, or group classes also leads to social relationships which are key to overall fulfillment.
 By meeting new people or pairing up with friends or family to stay active, you share common goals which, in turn, leads to happy encounters and symbiotic relationships.